Spiral Vegetable Tart

 The spiral vegetable tart is most delicious coming straight out of the oven.
 But that’s not to say that you can’t make it ahead of time and still enjoy it!

-The bottom crust does not stay as crisp as the first day – one way to partially help remedy this is to preheat a baking sheet in the oven until hot, then slide the tart directly onto the hot pan and cook on the already hot, slightly greased, baking sheet.
+The bottom crust does not stay as crisp as the first day – one way to partially help remedy this is to preheat a baking sheet in the oven until hot, then slide the tart directly onto the hot pan and cook on the already hot, lightly greased, baking sheet.

 Also to note, while safe to store in the refrigerator for up to 5 days, if you’re going to serve this at Thanksgiving or some other food-centric dinner party, I’d try to make it a day ahead of time at most.
 The sooner you serve it, the better it will taste!

-The spiral vegetable tart can also be enjoyed at room temperature – just bring out of the refrigerator an hour before serving.
+The spiral vegetable tart can also be enjoyed at room temperature – just bring it out of the refrigerator an hour before serving.

 Tips and Tricks for the Best Spiral Vegetable Tart

 - Blind bake the crust using dried beans or a pie weight to help ensure a crispy, not soggy, crust.

 - Cut the vegetables to a similar thickness using a mandoline or Y-peeler so the vegetables cook through at a similar time.